zaid-ahmed1/TangibleMomentsCameraKit/README.md

 5. 🧠 OpenAI vision model
    --------------------------------
 - **Purpose:** Ask OpenAI's vision model (or any other multi-modal LLM) for context of your current scene.
 - **Description:** In this sample we implement a simple connection to OpenAI's vision API.
 Additionally we use a small on-device Whisper model to turn our speech into text.
 We then use the OpenAI Whisper API to turn the response text into speech.
-It is inspired by the.
 - **`Todo`**: The project works with Whisper, but is extremely slow on the headset.
 While it takes around 1-2 seconds on a Windows and Mac machine for the full loop, the headset can take up to 15 seconds to get a response.
 Currently investigating this issue.

 Getting Started with PCA